Jared Goff Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 - Goff did not record a pass attempt in last week's game versus the Falcons.

-- Goff has thrown for 431 passing yards over his last three games (143.7 per game) and has a 69.2% completion percentage (45-of-65), throwing four touchdown passes with one interception.
+- Goff has racked up 431 passing yards (143.7 per game) and has a 69.2% completion percentage (45-for-65) over his last three appearances, tossing four touchdowns and one interception.

 Goff's Detroit Teammates